if you love your high-end Marbles and fine luxury with great views, then look no further.

 Service and amenities in general:

 - I’m used to a more relaxed and homely service, so the service here for me felt a bit too professional, off the book perhaps.
-Although The Peninsula offered us everything we wanted, in some places service, could have been much better.
+Although The Peninsula offered us everything I wanted, in some places service, could have been much better.
 Sometimes the service is hit and miss.
 For more homely and relaxed service I would recommend Shangri-La Pudong Or Ritz CarltonRitz Carlton

 - In particular, I did not enjoy the service and the rooftop bar and the breakfast table.
 It can definitely be better.